InterWorkAlliance/Sustainability/glossary.md

 ## R

+- **Recourse Pool**: means a pool of replacement credits, in a quantity equal to a percentage determined based on reversal risks associated with a source project for carbon removals.
 - **Reduced Emissions from Deforestation and Degradation (REDD+)**: Activities that seeks to reduce greenhouse gas emissions by preserving existing carbon stocks in forests (typically tropical rainforests), peat lands etc. The approach would be additional to project-based efforts such as the CDM.
 - **Regional Greenhouse Gas Initiative (RGGI)**: A regional cap and trade system covering northeastern US states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
 The scheme has regulated CO2 emissions from power plants since 2009.
 - **Registration**: Registration is the formal acceptance by the CDM Executive Board of a validated project activity and is required for the verification, certification and issuance of carbon credits for that project activity.
 - **Regional Greenhouse Allowance (RGA)**: Tradable unit under the Regional Greenhouse Gas Initiative, corresponds to 1 short tonne (0.907 metric tons) of CO2.
 - **Removal Unit (RMU)**: RMUs are tradable carbon units issued by Parties to the Kyoto Protocol representing an allowance to emit one tone of GHGs absorbed by a removal or carbon sink activity such as reforestation in an Annex I country.
 - **Retirement**: The permanent removal of an offset credit from circulation as a transactable unit so that it represents a permanent reduction or removal of CO2e from the atmosphere as applied toward an emissions reduction target.
+- **Reversal**: means an escape or release into the atmosphere during the Durability Period of a carbon removal credit.
+- **Reversal Event**: means any event or circumstance occurring after delivery of any removal credits during the Durability Period, whether intentional or unintentional, that results, or that is reasonably likely to result, in a Reversal.

 ## S